 For the sake of the climate, peace, and human rights, we urgently need to phase out fossil fuels.

-Building on our decades of experience in bringing transparency and accountability to the oil and gas sector, we are campaigning to expose the influence of fossil fuel companies over government decision making and end the government support that it set to make us dependent on fossil gas.
+Building on our decades of experience in bringing transparency and accountability to the oil and gas sector, we are working to expose the influence of fossil fuel companies over government decision-making, to break those ties, and to end government support that is further entrenching our dependence on fossil fuels.